qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 Initially this component was deployed as a single unit.
 Then we started noticing some issues with the component.
-The different functionalities turned out to have quite different runtime characteristics:
+The distict functionalities turned out to have quite different runtime characteristics:
-- Exports are run only a few times a month, but when running they have a very high CPU and memory demand; this sometimes caused the component to be unavailable, impeding the primary business process of order processing.
+- Exports are run only a few times a month, but when running they have a very high CPU and memory demand; this sometimes caused the unit to be unavailable, impeding the primary business process of order processing.
-- Sometimes complex search queries triggered heavy processing in the component, reducing responsiveness of the component, again affecting the primary process.
+- Sometimes complex search queries triggered heavy processing in the uni, reducing responsiveness of the unit, again affecting the primary process.

-The component was split it into 3 components: order processing, search and export, and they were put in separate git repositories.
+The unit was split it into 3 components: order processing, search and export, and they were put in separate git repositories.
-We introduced shared libraries to handle the dependencies between the code bases.
+We introduced *shared libraries* to handle the dependencies between the code bases.

 ![order processing, search and export as three components](/attachments/blogposts/2020/log-dep-view-hex-split-in-3.jpg)